Killian-Townsend/Discord-Bot/README.md

 ops : an array of strings with users allowed to kill the bot

 mod_ch : channel id for what channel to post bot updates in

+cmd_ch : channel for bot commands, leave blank to use on any channel

 ## Commands